THE NATIONAL THEATRE - Westwood, Los Angeles, CA

 On November 1st, 2007 a meeting of the Cultural Heritage commissioners was held at LA City Hall.
 A strong case was made for saving the theatre, and many of the theatre's merits were discussed.
 It was noted that there was no other standing theatre left from the late sixties era of architecture, that remained completely unaltered from its original form.
 Industry sound experts pointed out that the National's acoustics were significantly superior to most movie venues in Los Angeles, including every other popular big screen theatre in LA.
 Four Commissioners voted unanimously to put the National Theatre under consideration as an historic and culturally significant building.

 However, after an onsite inspection and a further review, the National Theatre was denied landmark status.
-Determined to demolish this irreplaceable theatre, The property owner, Simms Development corp, even turned down a lucrative offer to buy the building.
-According to pubic records, Simms plans to replace the theatre with a "one-story commercial space with rooftop parking."
+Determined to demolish this irreplaceable theatre, The property owner, Simms Development corp, even turned down a lucrative offer (reportedly from Actor/Producer Robert Redford for Sundance Cinemas) to buy the building and keep it as a theatre.
+According to pubic records, Simms planned to replace the theatre with a "one-story commercial space with rooftop parking."

 National Theatre - 10925 Lindbrook at Gayley Avenue - Westwood Village, Los Angeles, CA

-Moviegoer's Note: just up the street to the left of the dearly departed National is an excellent NY style pizza place called Lamonica's.
+Moviegoer's Note: just up the street to the left of the dearly departed National is a nice NY style pizza place called Lamonica's.
 New Yorkers will feel right at home in the place - it's decorated with vintage subway signs.
-The pizza is fresh and tasty, and the prices are reasonable.
+The pizza is fresh and tasty, (excellent cheese to sauce ratio!) and the prices are quite reasonable.
 A most worthy detour on the way to any of the last remaining theatres in Westwood.

 Lamonica's New York Pizza - 1066 Gayley Avenue - Westwood Village, LA 310-208-8671